lizmat/raku-all-modules/MARTIMM/mongo-perl6-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.25.1
+  * Installed a sandbox to start mongod in.
+Now no problems can occur with user databases and collections when testing.
+The sandbox is made in t/000-mk-sandbox.t and broken down in 999-rm-sandbox.t.
+This setup also helps in testing replication and sharding.
+  * Changed top module ```MongoDB```.
+Originally there are use statements to load other modules in.
+Modules are changed later in such a way that modules needed to be loaded in other modules as well and then it will be some overhead of loading the modules twice or more.
+So I want to clean these statements from the module.
+Now the user can decide for himself what he needs.
+Not all modules are always needed and some are loaded by others.
+E.g.
+    ```MongoDB::Document::Users``` is needed only to add or remove accounts.
+    Furthermore when a connection is made using ```MongoDB::Connection```,
+    ```MongoDB::Database``` will be available because it needs to create a
+    database for you.
+Because ```MongoDB::Database``` is then loaded,
+    ```MongoDB::Collection``` is then loaded too because a database must be able
+    to create a collection.
+  * get_users() to get info about all users.
+  * Use version 3.* type of config (in YAML) for sandbox setup.

+* 0.25.0
+  * Create user
+  * Drop user
+  * Drop all users
+  * Users info
+  * Grant roles
+  * Revoke roles
+  * Update users

+  * Refactored code from Database to Database::Users
+* 0.24.1
+  * Added document checks to inserts.
+No dollars on first char of keys and no
+    dots in keys.
+This is checked on all levels.
+On top level the key ```_id```
+    is checked if the value is unique in te collection.
+  * Changes in code caused by upgrading from MongoDB 2.4 to 3.0.5.
+Many of the
+    servers return messages were changed.
 * 0.24.0
   * Added version() and build_info() to MongoDB::Connection.
 * 0.23.2